niwatorrri/niwatorrri.github.io/_posts/2020-05-13-learning-go-basics.md

 - Development: automatic documentation, built-in frameworks for testing and profiling, clear code separation, race condition detector, etc.
 - OOP without classes, inheritance, constructors, generics, and others

+This tutorial onwards is almost completely based on [A Tour of Go](https://tour.golang.org/list) and [How to Write Go Code](https://golang.org/doc/code.html).

 ## Go Basics

-This tutorial onwards is almost completely based on [A Tour of Go](https://tour.golang.org/list).

 ### Packages and Functions